 - Anyone trying to get in to your house does not want confrontation and is looking for an empty home.
 If you do not want to answer the door when you’re home alone yell “I’m busy” or make sure that the person outside can hear you.

-What to do if you’ve broken into
+What to do if you’ve been broken into

 - If you’re in your home when someone breaks in, call 911 immediately and make sure to tell the dispatcher that the burglar is in your home.